 The testing station selection is determined by aggregate data from Performance

-Improvement, Risk Management and topics identified as high risk and/or
+Improvement, Risk Management, and topics identified as high risk, time

 The hedgehog is the mascot for the Clinical Education Department as it